-The AIB’s European Energy Certificate System – EECS – facilitates all form of certificate in a harmonised manner.
-This includes certificates introduced by legislation at a national level, whether used as evidence of fuel source or production technology, and whether for purposes of providing evidence to consumers or government or for receiving any kind of public support.
+The AIB’s European Energy Certificate System – EECS – facilitates all types of energy tracking certificate in a harmonised manner.
+This includes certificates introduced by legislation at a national or European level, whether used as evidence of fuel source or production technology, and whether for purposes of providing evidence to consumers or government or for receiving any kind of public support.

 A significant influence on national legislation are European Union Directives, which form primary legislation for member states and those states which are bound by treaty to the EU for certain aspects of national law and practice.
 The relevant Directives are:

-- The European Renewable Energy Sources Directive ( 2009/28/EC, and its predecessor, 2001/77/EC – the RES Directive – which requires EU Member States to implement by December 2010 systems to guarantee the origin of renewable energy
+- The European Renewable Energy Sources Directive (2018/2001/EC , and its predecessors, 2009/28/EC 2001/77/EC – the RES Directive – which requires EU Member States to implement guarantee the origin of renewable energy

 These introduce renewable energy and cogeneration guarantees of origin, and link them to energy source disclosure.